BeipDev/BeipMU/Documentation/CommandLine.md

     /gag "it is now nighttime"

 Adds a global trigger whose match string is the gag text and it's action is to gag that line of text.
 If a trigger already exists with this string, gag is enabled on it if it wasn't already set to gag.
 Added as a quick and simple way to gag something easily, for more power see the trigger dialog.

+## /grab
+Usage:

+    /grab <object>/<property>

+Examples:

+    /grab me/desc
+    /grab frank/name

+On servers that support the @pemit command, it will send a command to the server so that the input window will be filled in with a command that lets you edit and update the existing value.
+It works by sending '@pemit me=<prefix> &<property> <object>=[get(<object>/<property>)]' to the server.
+The server will then respond with '<prefix> &<property> <object>=<existing value>'.
+BeipMU will look for a line starting with <prefix> and then place the rest of the line into the input window.
+Prefix is an 8-digit hex value generated each time the command is used, only one line starting with <prefix> is looked for.

 ## /help
 Usage: